 Fitbit is a personalized activity tracker that users can use to set and manage goals, track their sleep time, heart rates, workouts, etc. On its first screen, the Fitbit app shows the value that it provides with a walkthrough.
 Fitbit is a highly personalized app; that’s why the onboarding process requires the app to gather information about the user.

 After collecting this information, Fitbit creates a personalized dashboard displaying statistics with steps, kilometers, and kcals.
 Overall, Fitbit makes a great job by rationalizing permission opt-ins and ensuring a personalized experience in the app through collecting user data.
 This whole process relies on successful onboarding on mobile.

 Bonus: Kahve Dünyası

-Kahve Dünyası is a Turkish coffee chain, and it has an app to provide its users with special campaigns, sales promotions, store locations, etc. It onboards users by using in-app permanent stories, which allows them to revisit whenever they need.
-Without educating users on how to use stories thanks to wide usage on Snapchat, Instagram, and other social media platforms, Kahve Dünyası benefits by using stories as an onboarding element.
+Kahve Dünyası is a Turkish coffee chain, and it has an app to provide its users with special campaigns, sales promotions, store locations.
+The app is a great illustration of utilizing Storyly as a user onboarding tool.
+Do you wonder how?
+Kahve Dünyası has created a permanent story group offering, which allows them to revisit whenever they need.
+Through these pinned stories, they offered an app guide to newcomers.
+Without educating users on how to use stories thanks to wide usage on Snapchat or Instagram, Kahve dünyası benefits from stories as an onboarding element.

 If you want to discover how you can use stories in your app too, make sure to check Storyly.